juanCruzB73/mercado-libre/README.md

-First project practicing basic html and css
+First project recreating the esthetics of mercado libre using html and css